milbrathdrew/seominireport/memory-bank/activeContext.md

    - Add download functionality to the UI

 3. **Production Setup**
-   - Create production Supabase instance
-   - Run migration scripts to set up database
    - Configure environment variables for production
    - Set up monitoring and logging
+   - Prepare for initial deployment